 You may be preparing to interview by phone, GoToMeeting, Skype, Teams, Zoom or even in person.
 You’ve done your homework, so all that’s left to do is hover between anticipation and stress, right?

 Not quite.
 You also want to consider that the interview represents an opportunity for both parties to mutually assess fit.
 First, the employer needs to determine whether you have what it takes to help them succeed, and how you compare with other candidates.

 Both parties are searching for confidence that you can build a good working relationship

 Have a look at the lists below.
 Give thought to which of these themes and questions you may want to incorporate into your interview.
 Tailor your questions to the role and what you know of the employer.

-- What are the key priorities over the first month / quarter/ year … and how can the incoming assistant support success on this front?
+- What are your key priorities or deliverables over the next month / quarter/ year … and how can the incoming assistant support success on this front?

 - If I was to start in this role tomorrow and develop my initial “to do” list, what would you recommend as my top three priorities?